sachinsu/sachinsu.github.io/work_journal/software.md

     - It is more difficult in architectures where analytical and operational data must stay in sync at all times, which presents a daunting challenge in distributed architectures.

 - Observability - Higher the SLA/SLO requirements for Service, Higher the Need for Observability
+    - Structured log events with rich context specific details (often maintained as key-value pair) are highly useful where aim of observability  is for swiftly identifying where in your system the error or problem is coming from, so you can debug it — by reproducing it, or seeing what it has in common with other erroring requests.
+    - The rule is to have one observability event per request per service hop (example, if your request hit the edge, API, four internal services, two databases … but ran 1 query on one db and 10 queries on the second db … you would generate a total of *19 observability events* for this request where all of them are linked by randomly generated "Request ID".)
+    - Structure events are richer than metrics due to its payload.
+    - Think about the data you need while debugging the issue.
+    - Request id must be unique and sequence of these events should be preserved.
+    - only gather observability events from services that we can and do introspect
+    - Each event should be dense all the useful context like,
+        - Metadata like src, dst headers
+        - The timing stats and contents of every network call (our beelines wrap all outgoing http calls and db queries automatically)
+        - Every raw db query, normalized query family, execution time etc
+        - Infra details like AZ, instance type, provider
+        - Language/environment context like $lang version, build flags, $ENV variables
+        - Any and all unique identifying bits you can get your grubby little paws on — request ID, shopping cart ID, user ID, request ID, transaction ID, any other ID … these are always the highest value data for debugging.
+        - Any other useful application context.
+Service name, build id, ordering info, error rates, cache hit rate, counters, whatever.
+        - Possibly the system resource state at this point in time.  e.g. values from /proc/net/ipv4 stats
+    - pretty metrics and dashboards and aggregates from structured events
+    - Event storage - How long and which,
+        - Events must be sampled and some rules are,
+        -  health checks that return 200 OK usually represent a significant chunk of your traffic and are basically useless, while 500s are almost always interesting
+        - all requests to /login or /payment endpoints
+        -  For database traffic: SELECTs for health checks are useless, DELETEs and all other mutations are rare but you should keep all of them.

 ## 2022-jan-03 Mon